[Koha] Arrangement schemes fairness and utility

 based website.
 I think that it is the least important part of the

-koha.org website, although, understandably it was a highly contentious
+koha.org website, although, understandably it was highly contentious part

 The most important comment I have to make on the issue is that we should